Got a craving for a festive stuffed goose?

 Here are a few cell phone photos I took while shooting:

-Ingredients for 1 vegan goose:
+Ingredients for 1 vegan goose or vegan turkey:

 100 g smoked tofu, finely diced